thedatadefenders/csc365-datadefenders-thelastslice/docs/concurrency.md

 ### Case 1: Lost Update

 Two users each call PUT/pizzaz/101 at the same time.
 Both try to update the pizza by adding ingredients.
-Without concurrency control, both transactions operate on the same items, each one creating their own version, and one will overwirte the other resulting in one update being lost.
+Without concurrency control, both transactions operate on the same items, each one creating their own version, and one will overwrite the other resulting in one update being lost.

 ### Case 2: Non-repeatable Read